Jasper Tools 200 Circle Jig

 SAFETY: Read all the precautions that came with your router.
 Make sure your router is unplugged while changing the bit and leave router unplugged until you complete your set-up and you are ready to route your circle.
 Always use eye and hearing protection while routing.

-GENERAL INFORMATION: The Jasper Tools Circle Jig Model 200 is designed to make circular cuts from 2 1/4 inches to 18 3/16 inches in diameter.
-The pivot holes are precision drilled so that the jig holds the pin in the selected hole without falling out.
+GENERAL INFORMATION: The pivot holes are precision drilled so that the jig holds the pin in the selected hole without falling out.

 MOUNTING THE JIG TO THE ROUTER: Locate your router on the diagram on the back of the package.
 Locate and mark the mounting holes for your router on the diagram.
 Align the jig over the diagram so that the mounting holes on the jig are aligned with the diagram.
 Locate the marked mounting holes for your router and mark the countersinks on your jig with a felt pen.
-Locate the jig on the router so that the holes that you marked align with the holes in the base of your router and mount the jig with the supplied screws.
+Locate the jig on the router so that the holes that you marked align with the holes in the base of your router and mount the jig with the supplied screws, or use the supplied centring jig to drill your own holes if your router doesn't match.

 HOW TO USE THE SCALE: The jig has inches listed along the horizontal scale on the bottom edge of the pivot hole pattern, and the fractions listed vertically along the left end.
 To find the 12 1/2 inch pivot hole, find the 12 inch column of holes from the horizontal scale and the 1/2 inch row of holes from the vertical scale.
 Follow these lines to the 12 1/2 inch pivot hole and insert your pivot pin there.